Tap here to get 5 Secrets to Stress Free Dinners

 overhead of chicken fried steak on cooling rack on a foil lined baking sheet

-Whisk the flour into the skillet until no streaks of white remain.
+Drain all but 2 tablespoons of oil from the pan you cooked the steaks in.
+Whisk the flour into the oil until no streaks of white remain.
 Cook for about a minute, then slowly stir in the chicken broth, a few tablespoons at a time.
 Slowly whisk in the milk.
 Season with garlic powder, salt, and pepper.
 It will thicken as it simmers.
 Serve the gravy over the hot steaks.

-The best steak for chicken fried steak is going to be cube steak.
-Cube steak is just top or bottom steak that has been extra tenderized.
+• The Best Steak For Chicken Fried Steak: The best steak for chicken fried steak is going to be cube steak.
+Cube steak is the top or bottom steak that has been extra tenderized.
 You can also buy bottom steak and tenderize it yourself.
-A great tenderizer is so handy in the kitchen.
+A great tenderizer (the textured side of a meat mallet) is so handy in the kitchen.

 overhead of cooked Chicken Fried Steak with two forks for serving